 Instructions

 - Preheat oven to 450 degrees.
-Spray a sheet pan with nonstick oil and set aside.
+Spray sheet pan with nonstick oil and set aside.

 - Rinse the brussels sprouts in cold water and thoroughly pat dry.
-Trim the ends from the sprouts and leave whole or cut into halves or quarters, as desired.
+Trim the ends from the sprouts and leave whole or cut into halves or quarters, as desired.1 pound brussels sprouts

-- Spread sprouts out in a single layer on prepared sheet pan, leaving at least one inch of space between each sprout.
+- Spread sprouts out in a single layer on prepared sheet pan, leaving about one inch of space between each sprout.

 - Transfer pan to preheated oven and bake for about seven minutes.
-Gently shake pan halfway through to turn sprouts then bake an additional eight minutes.
-The sprouts should be glossy with crisp, slightly charred leaves.
+Gently shake pan to turn sprouts then bake an additional eight minutes.
+The sprouts should be glossy and caramelized where they were in contact with the pan and the leaves should be crispy and charred.

 Jessica Malone says